sifteo/thundercracker/docs/doxygen/src/asset_workflow.md

 * Panning is not supported and any panning information is discarded.
 * Songs using more than 8 channels are not supported.

-Beyond these constraints, modules on siftables are also currently limited to:
+Beyond these constraints, modules on Sifteo Cubes are also currently limited to:

 * No empty instruments
 * No empty patterns